Advanced Placement® - 2011

-One student qualified for the AP Scholar with Honor Award, which is granted to students who receive an average grade of at least 3.25 on all AP exams taken and grades of 3 or higher on four or more AP Exams.
-She is Melissa Kocefas, daughter of Peter Kocefas and Cathy Czuba.
-Melissa is attending Ferris State University to earn a degree in optometry.
+One student qualified for the AP Scholar with Honor Award, which is granted to students who receive an average grade of at least 3.25 on all AP exams taken and grades of 3 or higher on four or more AP Exams: Melissa Kocefas, daughter of Peter Kocefas and Cathy Czuba, is attending Ferris State University to earn a degree in optometry.

 Grayling High School has offered AP classes since 1980.
 The first course offered was English Composition.
 Since that time, the program has expanded, and students are now able to take AP courses in art, biology, calculus, chemistry, English language and literature, U.S. History and European History.
 Students at GHS have also taken AP exams in French, Spanish, German, Human Geography and World History through independent study.
 To find out more about the Advanced Placement Program, you can visit its website.

 AP® and Advanced Placement® are registered trademarks of the College Board.
 Used with permission.